adasq/dropbox-v2-api/EXAMPLES.md

 ### files/copy_batch ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#files-copy_batch))
 Copy multiple files or folders to different locations at once in the user's Dropbox.
-This route will replace [copy_batch](#filescopy_batch-see-docs).
-The main difference is this route will return stutus for each entry, while [copy_batch](#filescopy_batch-see-docs) raises failure if any entry fails.
+This route will replace [copy_batch:1](#filescopy_batch:1-see-docs).
+The main difference is this route will return status for each entry, while [copy_batch:1](#filescopy_batch:1-see-docs) raises failure if any entry fails.
 This route will either finish synchronously, or return a job ID and do the async copy job in background.
 Please use [copy_batch/check:2](#filescopy_batchcheck:2-see-docs) to check the job status.

 ```js
 dropbox({